ClubSport now offers hot yoga!

 6. Tone, Tone, and Tone Some More!

 The great thing about hot yoga: It’s a double whammy.
-As you push yourself for an hour-and-a-half in intense heat, you’ll have to hold every pose for an extended period of time, thus toning your body as you lose the weight.
+As you push yourself for an hour-and-a-half in intense heat, you’ll have to hold every pose for an extended period, thus toning your body as you lose the weight.

 7. Strong Body …